FIWARE/tutorials.IoT-Agent/README.md

 The `tutorial` container is listening on two ports:

-* Port `3000` is exposed so we can see the web-page displaying the Dummy IoT devices.
+* Port `3000` is exposed so we can see the web page displaying the Dummy IoT devices.
 * Port `3001` is exposed purely for tutorial access - so that cUrl or Postman can make UltraLight commands without being part of the same network.